 Ever considered getting more than an inch chopped of your hair, only to chicken out over and over again because you're worried about the results and think keeping it the same length is easier?
 What if your next cut could make a major difference to someone's life?
 Donating your newly cut hair can be a great way of giving back to charity and knowing you've impacted someone's life.

-Donating hair provides sick children who have lost hair (due to medical conditions such as cancer and alopecia) the chance to have wigs made from real hair.
-It was recently revealed that Kate Middleton, under an assumed name, chose to donate seven inches of her hair to The Princess Trust.
+Donating hair provides sick children who have lost their own (due to medical conditions such as alopecia and cancer treatments) the chance to have wigs made from real hair.
+It was revealed last year that Kate Middleton, under an assumed name, chose to donate seven inches of her hair to The Princess Trust.
 Harry Styles also donated his hair to the charity when he chopped off his ponytail in 2016.
 "Receiving a free, real hair wig has a very positive impact on a child or young adult at such a difficult time.
 We hope that this donation will encourage others to consider supporting the charity in the same way," said the charity's manager, Monica Glass about the duchess's donation,

 If you're considering donating your hair next time you go to the salon, there are a few things you need to know.
 Here are the requirements for Little Princess Trust, the charity Kate donated to: